E-Gilley/Mint-Classics-Analysis/README.md

 In fact, it probably would've been interesting to see which items had the biggest discrepency between projected MSRP and average actual price paid.
 This could be brought back to the supplier to potentially negociate a lower buy price for Mint Classics.

 - When calculating the 'Actual Profitability per unit' I needed to get the average price paid for a specific product.
 My original query just got the average of the column that contained the priced paid information.
 However, I realized this wouldn't take into account the quantity of an item that was ordered.
-The average had to be accurately weighted by how much of a product was ordered at a certain pice.
+The average had to be accurately weighted by how much of a product was ordered at a certain price.

 # SQL Query Log